Archibald Primrose, 5th Earl of Rosebery: Prime Minister

+Archibald Philip Primrose, 5th Earl of Rosebery, portrait by John Everett Millais, 1886.

 Rosebery became a leader of the Liberal Imperialist faction of the Liberal Party and when Gladstone retired, in 1894, Rosebery succeeded him as Prime Minister, much to the disgust of Sir William Harcourt, the Chancellor of the Exchequer and leader of the more left-wing Liberals.
 Rosebery's selection was largely because Queen Victoria disliked most of the other leading Liberals.
 Rosebery was in the House of Lords, but Harcourt controlled the House of Commons, where he often undercut the prime minister.

 Rosebery's government was largely unsuccessful, as in the Armenian crisis of 1895–96.
 He spoke out for a strongly pro-Armenian and anti-Turkish policy.
 Gladstone, a prime minister in retirement, called on Britain to intervene alone.
 The added pressure weakened Rosebery.

 His designs in foreign policy, such as an expansion of the fleet, were defeated by disagreements within the Liberal Party.
 He angered all the European powers.

 The Unionist-dominated House of Lords stopped the whole of the Liberals' domestic legislation.
 The strongest figure in the cabinet was Rosebery's rival, Harcourt.
 He and his son Lewis were perennial critics of Rosebery's policies.
 There were two future prime ministers in the Cabinet, Home Secretary H. H. Asquith, and Secretary of State for War Henry Campbell-Bannerman.
 Rosebery rapidly lost interest in running the government.
 In the last year of his premiership, he was increasingly haggard: he suffered insomnia due to the continual dissension in his Cabinet.

 On 21 June 1895, the government lost a vote in committee on army supply by just seven votes.
 While this might have been treated merely as a vote of no confidence in Secretary for War Campbell-Bannerman, Rosebery chose to treat it as a vote of censure on his government.
 On 22 June, he and his ministers tendered their resignations to the Queen, who invited the Unionist leader, Lord Salisbury, to form a government.
 The following month, the Unionists won a crushing victory in the 1895 general election, and held power for ten years (1895–1905) under Salisbury and Arthur Balfour.
 Rosebery remained the Liberal leader for another year, then permanently retired from politics.